WATCH: The Story Of Nirvana's Last Ever Gig

 According to several reports, it was during this awkward moment that Krist Novoselic used his humour to lighten the mood, shouting "We're on the way out.
 Grunge is dead.
 Nirvana's over."

-Little did he know how prophetic his last joke to be.
+Little did he know how prophetic his joke would be.

 Nirvana's last ever song came in the form of Heart-Shaped Box, the first single to be taken from their final album.